 Conclusion

-Variable billing is an effective model for aligning the value created and the value invoiced.
-But it only works if it is precisely contractualized.
+Variable billing is an effective model for aligning value created with value invoiced.
+But it only works if it is contractualised with precision.

 Other posts